 - 8.1.4.
 Test frequency for the Type 1 test - 8.1.4.1.
 The frequency for product verification on the Type 1 test performed by the manufacturer shall be based on a risk assessment methodology consistent with the international standard ISO 31000:2018 Risk Management Principles and guidelines, and shall have a minimum frequency per CoP family of one verification per 12 months. - 8.1.4.2.
-If the number of vehicles produced within the CoP family exceeds 7,500 vehicles per 12 months, the minimum verification frequency per CoP family shall be determined by dividing the planned production volume per 12 months by 5,000 and mathematically rounding this number to the nearest integer. - 8.1.4.3.
+If the number of vehicles produced within the CoP family exceeds 7,500 vehicles per 12 months, the minimum verification frequency per CoP family shall be determined by dividing the planned production volume per 12 months by 5,000 and mathematically rounding this number to the nearest integer.

+- 8.1.4.3.
 If the number of vehicles produced within the CoP family exceeds 5,000 vehicles per month, the frequency per CoP family shall be at least one verification per month. - 8.1.4.4.
-The tests of vehicles for product verification [shall be evenly distributed] over the period of 12 months.
+The tests of vehicles for product verifications [shall be evenly distributed] over the period of 12 months or over the production period in the case that this is less than 12 months.
 The last product verification shall reach a decision within 12 months unless the manufacturer can justify that an extension of a maximum of one month is necessary. - 8.1.4.5.
 The planned production volume of the CoP family per a 12-month period shall be monitored by the manufacturer on a monthly basis, and the responsible authority shall be informed if any change in the planned production volume causes changes to either the size of the CoP family or the Type 1 test frequency. - 8.1.5.
 Test frequency for the Type 4 test